-Along with Piaget’s theory on children’s cognitive development, we shall look at the physical changes in children through different child development stages and what parents should do for their children’s holistic development, mentally and physically.
+Along with Piaget’s theory on child cognitive development, we shall look at the physical changes in children through different stages and what parents should do for their children’s holistic development, mentally and physically.

 STAGE 1: BIRTH THROUGH AGES 18-24 MONTHS

 Firstly, let’s look at the cognitive ability of a child from birth to about 24 months old.
 According to Piaget’s theory, this beginning phase involves sensorimotor cognitive development.
 At this stage, children observe their surroundings and they react according to reflexes.
 Children constantly experiment by meddling with objects.
 They are basically learning through trial and error.

 Children pick up languages easily and hence, it is essential to talk to babies.
 Their brain will store different vocabulary words and when they grow up, it will then be much easier for them to perform well in the language.

 Looking at the aspect of health, it is highly recommended for mothers to breastfeed their child up to one year because this has a plethora of benefits that many are unaware of.
 The natural antibodies that the mother’s milk has act as natural passive immunity.
 No need to say that it is crucial for children to have a strong immune system.

 STAGE 2: 2-7 YEARS OLD